 A drop in currency traders' demand for foreign currency causes it to depreciate, as in Proposition 4.3.
 Additionally, hedging by global arbitrageurs causes home bond prices to drop and foreign bond prices to rise.
 Indeed, arbitrageurs accommodate the drop in demand for foreign currency by holding more of it.
-Hence, they become more exposed to a rise in the home short rate $i{Ht}$ and to a decline in the foreign short rate $i{Ft}$ .
-This makes them less willing to hold home bonds, which drop in price when $i{Ht}$ rises, and more willing to hold foreign bonds, which rise in price when $i{Ft}$ drops.
+Hence, they become more exposed to a rise in the home short rate i{Ht} and to a decline in the foreign short rate i{Ft} .
+This makes them less willing to hold home bonds, which drop in price when i{Ht} rises, and more willing to hold foreign bonds, which rise in price when i{Ft} drops.

 Proposition 4.7.
 Suppose that arbitrage is global, arbitrageurs are risk-averse (a > 0), the functions $(\alpha_H(\tau), \alpha_F(\tau))$ are non-increasing, and the function $\theta_j(\tau)$ is positive.
-A drop in investor demand for the bonds of country j (increase in $\beta{jt}$ ):
+An unanticipated one-off drop in investor demand for the bonds of country j (increase in β{jt}):

-- Raises bond yields in country j. - Raises bond yields in country $j' \neq j$ when the demand by currency traders is priceelastic $(\alpha_e > 0)$ . - Causes the foreign currency to depreciate if j = H, and to appreciate if j = F.
+- Raises bond yields in country j. - Raises bond yields in country $j' \neq j$ when the demand of currency traders is priceelastic $(\alpha_e > 0)$. - Causes the foreign currency to depreciate if j = H, and to appreciate if j = F.

 A drop in investor demand for home bonds depresses their prices, as in Proposition 4.3.
 Additionally, hedging by global arbitrageurs causes prices for foreign bonds to drop and the foreign currency to depreciate.
 Indeed, arbitrageurs accommodate the drop in demand for home bonds by holding more such bonds.
-Hence, they become more exposed to a rise in the home short rate $i{Ht}$ .
-This makes them less willing to hold foreign currency, which depreciates when $i{Ht}$ rises.
-If the demand by currency traders is price-elastic, then arbitrageurs hold less foreign currency in equilibrium.
-Hence, they become less exposed to a drop in the foreign short rate $i{Ft}$ and less willing to hold foreign bonds, which rise in price when $i{Ft}$ drops.
+Hence, they become more exposed to a rise in the home short rate i{Ht} .
+This makes them less willing to hold foreign currency, which depreciates when i{Ht} rises.
+If the demand of currency traders is price-elastic, then arbitrageurs hold less foreign currency in equilibrium.
+Hence, they become less exposed to a drop in the foreign short rate i{Ft} and less willing to hold foreign bonds, which rise in price when i{Ft} drops.
 A drop in demand for foreign bonds has symmetric effects.

-4.2.3 Monetary Policy Transmission
+4.3 Monetary Policy Transmission

-We next summarize the implications of the global-arbitrage model for the domestic and international transmission of monetary policy.
-Consider first conventional monetary easing at home, modelled as an unanticipated cut to the home short rate $i{Ht}$ .
-The rate cut propagates imperfectly along the home term structure and causes the home currency to depreciate (Proposition 4.4).
-These effects are as in the case of segmented arbitrage.
-Unlike in that case, however, yields on foreign bonds decrease, even though the foreign short rate remains unchanged.
-Hence, foreign monetary conditions are affected by domestic monetary conditions, and so the global arbitrage model features imperfect insulation.

-Insulation is imperfect in the sense that foreign monetary policy does not fully control the foreign yield curve and thus the monetary impulse to the foreign economy.
+Our analysis has implications for the domestic and international transmission of monetary policy.
+Consider first conventional monetary easing at home, modelled as an unanticipated cut to the home short rate i{Ht} (Propositions 4.1, 4.2 and 4.4).
+The rate cut propagates imperfectly along the home term structure and causes the home currency to depreciate.
+Assuming that the foreign short rate remains unchanged, yields on foreign bonds do not move under segmented arbitrage.
+Under global arbitrage instead, foreign bond yields decrease.
+Foreign monetary conditions are thus affected by domestic monetary conditions under global arbitrage.
+There is imperfect insulation in the sense that conventional foreign monetary policy does not fully control the foreign yield curve and thus the monetary impulse to the foreign economy.

-Consider next QE purchases of home bonds, modelled as an unanticipated drop in the demand factor $\beta{Ht}$ .
-This policy decreases home bond yields (Proposition 4.7), as in the case of segmented arbitrage.
-Unlike in that case, however, yields on foreign bonds decrease and the home currency depreciates.
-Hence, foreign monetary conditions are affected by domestic monetary conditions.
-Once again, the model with global arbitrage features imperfect insulation.
+Consider next QE purchases of home bonds, modelled as an unanticipated drop in the demand factor β{Ht} (Propositions 4.3 and 4.7).
+This policy decreases home bond yields.
+The exchange rate and yields of foreign bonds remain unchanged under segmented arbitrage.
+Under global arbitrage instead, yields on foreign bonds decrease and the home currency depreciates.
+Once again, foreign monetary conditions are affected by domestic monetary conditions under global arbitrage, and there is imperfect insulation.
 For both conventional and unconventional policies, monetary conditions co-move positively: easing at home eases abroad and vice versa.
 Moreover, both types of policies affect the exchange rate: conventional easing causes the home currency to depreciate, and QE does the same.